dlchamp/Helply/README.md

 1. A check for a "category" key in command.extras
 2. A check for a "plugin" key in command.extras
 3. The cog associated with the command, if applicable
-4. If all previous checks fail, category is set to None
+4. If all previous checks fail, category is set to ""

 An example of manually setting or overriding a command's category: